rateldajer/markcrowley/_projects/DeepChemRL.md

 permalink: /chemgymrl/
 status: active
 domains: ai-for-material-design, digital-chemistry, ai-for-physics, ai-for-science
-methods: Reinforcement Learning, LSTM, LRCN, MARL, MDP
+methods: reinforcement-learning, LSTM, LRCN, MARL, MDP
 description: Studying how to automate material synthesis and discovery by training a Deep Reinforcement Learning system to plan and carry out chemical synthesis experiments to gather data and find efficient pathways to making new or known materials.
 oneline: Using AI to learn how to be a chemist.
-publish: false
+publish: true
 people: nouhachatti,zihanyang, sriramganapathisubramanian, isaactamblyn, markcrowley, colinbellinger
 stage: project
 showtitle: true